Understanding FCoE Transit Switch Functionality

 FCoE traffic cannot use a standard LAG because traffic might be hashed to different physical LAG links on different transmissions.
 This breaks the (virtual) point-to-point link that Fibre Channel traffic requires.
 If you configure a standard LAG interface for FCoE traffic, FCoE traffic might be rejected by the FC SAN.

-QFabric systems support a special LAG called an FCoE LAG, which enables you to transport FCoE traffic and regular Ethernet traffic (traffic that is not FCoE traffic) across the same link aggregation bundle.
+QFabric systems support a special LAG called an FCoE LAG, which you can use to transport FCoE traffic and regular Ethernet traffic (traffic that is not FCoE traffic) across the same link aggregation bundle.
 Standard LAGs use a hashing algorithm to determine which physical link in the LAG is used for a transmission, so communication between two devices might use different physical links in the LAG for different transmissions.
 An FCoE LAG ensures that FCoE traffic uses the same physical link in the LAG for requests and replies in order to preserve the virtual point-to-point link between the FCoE device converged network adapter (CNA) and the FC SAN switch across the QFabric system Node device.
 An FCoE LAG does not provide load balancing or link redundancy for FCoE traffic.
 However, regular Ethernet traffic uses the standard hashing algorithm and receives the usual LAG benefits of load balancing and link redundancy in an FCoE LAG.

-With the exception of Virtual Chassis (VC) and mixed-mode Virtual Chassis Fabric (VCF) configurations, switches support the DCB standards for ensuring lossless transport and low latency, and provide 10-Gbps ports for FCoE traffic.
+With the exception of Virtual Chassis and mixed-mode Virtual Chassis Fabric (VCF) configurations, switches support the DCB standards for ensuring lossless transport and low latency, and provide 10-Gbps ports for FCoE traffic.
 VCF configurations that use only QFX5100 switches support DCB standards.
 For lossless transport to function correctly, you must use priority-based flow control (PFC, described in IEEE 802.1Qbb) to prevent FCoE packet loss during periods of congestion and ensure proper CoS for FCoE traffic.

-On the FCoE access edge, FIP snooping adds security by filtering access.
+At the FCoE access edge, FIP snooping adds security by filtering access.
 Only traffic from servers that have successfully logged in to the FC network can pass through the transit switch and reach the FC network.
 TheTechnical Committee T11 organization specifications describe two types of FIP snooping:

-The FC-BB-6 specification describes VN_Port to VN_Port (VN2VN_Port) FIP snooping, which provides security for communication between FCoE device VN_Ports on the Ethernet network.
+The FC-BB-6 specification describes VN_Port to VN_Port FIP snooping, which provides security for communication between FCoE device VN_Ports on the Ethernet network.

 At the access edge, a transit switch transparently connects FCoE-capable devices such as servers in an Ethernet LAN to an FC switch or to a gateway switch (hereafter referred to as the FC switch), as shown in Figure 1.
 The transit switch acts as a transparent DCB access layer between FCoE servers and the FC switch.

 The transit switch performs FIP snooping at the ports connected to the FCoE devices.
-For VN2VF_Port FIP snooping, at the SAN edge, the FC switch must be able to convert the FCoE traffic to native FC traffic.
-(VN2VN_Port FIP snooping switches traffic between VN_Ports directly through the transit switch, without going through the FC switch, so no conversion of FCoE traffic to native FC traffic is needed.)
+For VN_Port to VF_Port FIP snooping, at the SAN edge, the FC switch must be able to convert the FCoE traffic to native FC traffic.
+(VN_Port to VN_Port FIP snooping switches traffic between VN_Ports directly through the transit switch, without going through the FC switch, so no conversion of FCoE traffic to native FC traffic is needed.)

 Encapsulated FCoE traffic flows through the transit switch to the FCoE ports on the FC switch.
 The FC switch removes the Ethernet encapsulation from the FCoE frames to restore the native FC frames.
 Native FC traffic travels out native FC ports to storage devices in the FC SAN.